SqrTT/dwhint/README.md

-Modifed version of JSHint for Demandware porpuses
+Modifed version of JSHint for Demandware purposes
 --------------------------------------------------